syncfusion-content/maui-docs/MAUI/Maps/legend.md

 {% endhighlight %}
 {% endtabs %}

-N> The TextColor property of the legend updates as per the luminosity.
+N> The BindingContext of the ItemTemplate is the corresponding underlying legend item provided in the MapLegned class.

 ![Legend template](images/legend/legend-template.png){:width="313" height="480"  loading="lazy" .lazy .shadow-effect .section-padding .img-padding}

+N> You can refer to our [.NET MAUI Maps](https://www.syncfusion.com/maui-controls/maui-maps) feature tour page for its groundbreaking feature representations.
+You can also explore our [.NET MAUI Maps Legend example](https://github.com/syncfusion/maui-demos/) that shows how to configure a Maps in .NET MAUI.